Neijiang Sichuan, China Travel Guide

 Discover Neijiang's unique blend of Sichuan spice and "Sweet City" heritage.
 This reveals regional Chinese identity.

-Gain an appreciation for Chinese art and history through figures like Zhang Daqian and locations such as the Longchang Stone Archways.
+Gain an appreciation for Chinese art and the past through figures like Zhang Daqian and spots such as the Longchang Stone Archways.
 It provides cultural context.

 Navigating a non-English speaking environment fosters problem-solving and communication skills.